 If the video file is large because of its unnecessary length, you may want to trim out unwanted portions so it can be shared.
 Video editing software can trim out excess content, reducing the size of the video file while also keeping the video short and to the point.
 In most editing programs, a video can be easily trimmed from the timeline by clicking and dragging the edge of the video towards the center.

 Below is a list of popular video editing programs capable of trimming videos.

 Compress the video using an online tool

 You can use an online video compressor to reduce the video to a smaller size.
-The free Clipchamp tool can convert videos by uploading them from your computer and then downloading the compressed version of the video.
+The Clipchamp online video editor can convert and edit videos by uploading them from your computer and then downloading the compressed version of the video.